textpattern/textpattern.github.io/tags/comment_remember.md

 category: tags
 published: true
 title: "Comment remember"
-Description: The comment_remember tag is used to display a check box input field.
+description: The comment_remember tag is used to display a check box input field.
 tags:
   - Comment tags
 ---